 As the third generation of Clarke women to have called this house home, Shelby loves it dearly.
 She’s sad to pass it on but eager for the house to find the right people to love and take care of it.

-Her grandmother was right about the Burdettes.
-Andrew and Emma had the house built in 1887, when Andrew, from Belgium, was 21 and Emma, from England, was about 16.
-Sometime in the 1950s, Emma Burdette showed Dr. William Clarke, Shelby’s uncle, a photo of the house looking like “a salt box at the top of the hill.”
+The Burdettes and the Mattairs, the family who owned the house when the Clarkes bought it, remain shrouded in mystery.
+The Burdettes seem to have built the house in or around 1887.
+Sometime in the 1950s, Ms. Burdette showed Dr. William Clarke, Shelby’s uncle, a photo of the house looking like “a salt box at the top of the hill.”
 The Burdettes stood to the side.
-A later family, the Mataires, had moved the house downhill sometime in the early 20th century and added long porches, the kitchen and a library wing.
-Shelby’s Uncle Bill has only the memory of the photograph, now lost.
-If any image of the Burdettes survives, no one knows where.
+Shelby’s Uncle Bill says the Mataires, as he spells the name, moved the house downhill sometime in the early 20th century and added long porches, the kitchen and a library wing.
+Dr. Clarke has only the memory of the photograph, now lost.
+If any image of anyone from the first two families survives, no one knows where.

-Emma Burdette sold the house after Andrew died, then moved into a small house down a sand drive off Burdette Road.
+Ms. Burdette sold the house when her husband died, then moved into a small house down a sand drive off Burdette Road.
 When Gerald and Doris Clarke bought the house in 1941, they frequently invited “Mrs. Burdette” over for dinner.
 Shelby’s uncle, then a little boy, recalls her as “delightful.”